 The second thing you want to do is keep your baby’s room cool, dark, and quiet, as this promotes optimal sleep.

-This is especially important if your baby is learning a new motor skill.
-Because if their room is bright and they can look around, then they’re going to want to practice that new motor skill whenever possible.
+And with their new motor skill, they want to practice that whenever possible.
 This means they’ll try to do things like sitting up to look around their room and explore things they’ve never done before.

 Avoid bringing them into your bed